-This is a practical course, focusing on both management and technology, and several Australian case studies are used to illustrate approaches and outcomes.
+This is a practical course, focusing on both management and technology.
+Case studies and real-life examples are used to illustrate approaches and outcomes.

-- Biosolids end use – current regulatory framework, how to classify biosolids in accordance with the biosolids guidelines, stabilisation requirements, end use storage and application operations
+- Regulatory framework – how to classify biosolids in accordance with state biosolids guidelines, stabilisation requirements, grading and selection of end use

-- Dewatering technologies – Design and analysis of dewatering systems such as gravity belts, presses and centrifuges, solar dryers and thermal dryers
+- Dewatering – design and performance, gravity drainage deck, belt presses and centrifuges, solar dryers, thermal dryers

-- Workshop – Triple bottom line analysis of treatment options in larger systems
+- Workshop – triple bottom line analysis and regulatory compliance

 What do you get

-- Access to two world leading practitioners in biosolids treatment
+- Access to several leading Australian practitioners in biosolids treatment

-- Core skills and tools to take back to your workplace, which will enable you to analyse and trouble-shoot your biosolids management problems
+- Core skills and tools to take back to your workplace which will enable you to understand the big picture and risks in biosolids management and trouble-shoot your biosolids management problems

 Who should attend